wdmg/yii2-admin/README.md

     ?>

 # Status and version [ready to use]
-* v.1.0.10 - Sidebar menu functionality
+* v.1.0.10 - Styling and managing the sidebar admin menu
 * v.1.0.9 - Rebuild assets, start stylized sidebar menu
 * v.1.0.8 - Added restore and reset password functionality
-* v.1.0.7 - Module assets and login form
-* v.1.0.6 - Added admin assets bundle